 As a result of the HHS Mandate, the Hahns would be required to fund abortion-inducing drugs through their employees’ insurance.
 This violates their conscience, and the faith that has guided their business from the beginning.
 The family-owned company would be subject to staggering fines of $100 per day, per employee if they don’t obey the mandate.

 Alliance Defending Freedom has defended the Hahns all the way to the highest court of the nation.
 The Supreme Court heard the Hahn’s case, along with the Green family of Hobby Lobby, in the spring of 2014.
+On June 30, 2014, the Supreme Court granted victory to the Hahns in a landmark decision ruling that families do not have to surrender their religious freedom in order to remain in business.

 Share this page